 Kayaking; a recreational and sporting activity is becoming popular all over the world.
 However, as with other recreational and sport activities, there is a possibility or injury or fatalities if great care and caution is not exercised.
-It is therefore very important to follow the following safety rules and use common sense at all times to be safe during kayaking.
+Therefore is you want to be safe while you have fun kayaking know the following safety rules and use common sense at all times to be safe during kayaking.

 - Before setting out, be conversant with the weather conditions and water temperatures.
 You should also be prepared for any sudden weather changes and the possibility of capsizing.
 If the temperatures are low, a dry suit or wet suit will help keep you warm and if the weather is warm consider carrying a long-sleeved shirt to protect your arms from the sun.